 Everything you need to know about silk pillowcases

-There’s a lot to consider when buying silk pillowcases, from the type of silk and possible benefits to ease of care and price point.
-So we’ve compiled all our research to walk you through exactly what you need to know before you add to cart.
+There’s a lot to consider when buying silk pillowcases.
+Whether you’re wondering about the type of silk, possible benefits, ease of care or price point, we’ve compiled all our research to walk you through exactly what you need to know before buying.

-While there’s documented evidence that silk pillowcases might reduce acne, other skin benefits — such as reducing wrinkles — are mostly anecdotal.
-Dendy Engelman, M.D. cosmetic dermatologist with the NYC-based Shafer Clinic, said that no one should expect silk pillowcases to completely eliminate wrinkles, but adds that they can “help to slow down the formation of them,” especially “sleep wrinkles,” the lines some dermatologists believe develop from sleeping on your side or your stomach as your face scrunches into your pillow.
+While studies have suggested silk pillowcases might reduce acne, other skin benefits — such as reducing wrinkles — are mostly anecdotal.
+Dendy Engelman, M.D., a cosmetic dermatologist with the NYC-based Shafer Clinic, said that no one should expect silk pillowcases to completely eliminate wrinkles, but adds that they can “help to slow down the formation of them,” especially “sleep wrinkles,” the lines some dermatologists believe develop from sleeping on your side or your stomach as your face scrunches into your pillow.
 “Silk creates fewer wrinkles and indentations on the skin as you sleep because it helps reduce strain or friction,” Engleman says.

-We did not see a noticeable short-term difference in the condition of our skin while sleeping on silk during our testing.
+We did not see any short-term difference in the condition of our skin while sleeping on silk during our testing.
 That said, whereas the acne study we cited above lasted 12 weeks, our testing process lasted only six, took place during winter, when skin is more dry, and during a pandemic, when stress levels have been higher than normal.
 In other words, our first-hand experience wasn’t long enough for us to definitively assess the impact sleeping on silk has on skin.
 There could be long-term benefits to our facial skin that we’ll see accrue over a longer time, including that we are getting better nights of sleep sleeping on silk — it’s just impossible to say without more research.

-To those worried that silk may be too high maintenance as a bedding item, Young swears it’s worth it.
+To those worried that silk bedding is too high maintenance, Young outlined a simple care routine.
 “Silk can absolutely be machine washed – inside out, in a mesh lingerie bag, with a detergent formulated for silk on a delicate cleaning cycle and absolutely no bleach – ever!”
 Young advises washing separately, or as she prefers, by hand and in cold water, gently squeezed out in a rolled up towel, lay flat or hung to dry.
-We washed all of the cases we tested both by hand, then hung to dry, and by machine, on delicate, then hung to dry, with fine results from both processes.
+We washed all of the cases we tested both by hand and in the machine, with fine results from both.
 Though most of the care instructions for these pillowcases indicate that drying in a machine on low heat is OK, as an option to line drying, we adhered to our expert’s advice and only line-dried.
 Machine washing was less laborious than hand-washing, but took about the same time to complete.

 If you’re shopping for silk pillowcases, Young advises, you’ll find the highest quality if you select real silk (which includes most of the pillowcases we tested, including our winners).
 Young notes though that some “silk” pillowcases are actually made of 100% polyester, which “could be a budget, but successful, alternative.”
 (A couple of the cases in our testing pool were polyester, a noticeable difference from real silk in terms of touch and quality, but still effective in terms of offering good, comfortable sleep and less flyaway hair.)
 Pure silk is perceived as more valuable and luxurious, Young says, but silk blends may be more affordable and still quite effective when it comes to pillowcases.